francojoem/Programming-for-Beginners/README.md

 <span class="c6 c4">print("done") --- after the loop is done this line is executed.
 Notice that the indentation separates this line from the while loop.</span>

+<span class="c6 c4">Unlike traditional while loops, You can also include an else part for the while loops in python which will be executed once when loop condition is false</span>

 <span class="c6 c4"></span>

 <span class="c6 c4"></span>